yogin16/yogin16.github.io/_posts/2017-01-24-slack-google-slash-command.markdown

 $ npm install express --save
 ```

-2. Get additional libs that we would require
+- Get additional libs that we would require

 ```bash
 $ npm install google
 $ npm install lodash
 ```

-3. Add app.js and define routes (Equivalent to adding a servlet as I am coming from Java world)
+- Add app.js and define routes (Equivalent to adding a servlet if coming from Java world like me)

 ```javascript
 var express = require('express');